 The wild west ambience really ended in Denver after prohibition was instated in 1916, four years before the rest of the country.
 The legislation was put through due to the effort of the Women’s Christian Temperance Union, the Klux Klux Klan (which, at the time, had a very large presence in Denver) and a group known as the Anti-Saloon League.

-In response, Mattie Silks tried to take her lucrative business underground as a ‘rooming house’ but the business changed hands and Silks is said to have died a miserable death after a fall at 26th and Lawrence.
+In response, Mattie Silks tried to take her lucrative business underground as a ‘rooming house’ but the business changed hands and Silks died a miserable death after a fall at 26th and Lawrence.
 A number of people have reported seeing an apparition of Silks at the corner of 26th and Lawrence, says Goodstein.

 Phil Goodstein’s Books & Tours

-Goodstein’s tours contain a combination of information on Denver’s colorful political past and interesting tidbits on the city’s history.
+Goodstein’s tours contain a combination of information on Denver’s colorful political past and interesting tidbits on the city’s wild west history.

-Goodstein is a Denver native and the author of many books (affiliate links) including:
+Goodstein is a Denver native and the author of many books that are collectors items (affiliate links) including:

 • The Seamy Side of Denver, on which his LoDo tour is based.